Vyrqel/e621-curator/README.md

 ## Endpoints (for inspection / scripting)

-- `GET /api/stats` — seen / favorites / additions / queries / exhausted / primed.
+- `GET /api/stats` — seen / favorites / additions / queries / blacklist /
+  exhausted / primed / reserved / tag counts, plus tag-graph and tag-store info and a relations breakdown (posts with a parent / with children / in a pool). `reserved` is the outstanding preload reservations: a number that climbs and never falls means the queue is leaking.
 - `GET /api/next`, `POST /api/seen` — the main serve loop.
 - `GET|POST /api/review`, `GET /api/review/list` — review mode.
 - `GET /api/previous`, `GET /api/history_forward` — history navigation.
 - `POST /api/favorite`, `POST /api/unfavorite` — favoriting (hits e621 too).
 - `POST /api/addition`, `POST /api/addition/remove` — additions lists.
-- `GET /api/additions`, `GET /api/favorites` — full lists as JSON.
 - `GET /api/ping` — liveness/state for the connection indicator.
 - `GET /api/tags/suggest` — ranked tag completions for one fragment.
-- `GET /api/tag_graph` — which alias/implication export is loaded.
-- `POST /api/tag_graph/refresh` — re-read and re-prune the local dumps.
-Body `{"force": true}` re-ingests even if the files haven't changed, which is what you want after the corpus has grown.
+Also completes after a tag-valued metatag (`fav:`, `pool:`, `set:`, `user:`, `voted:`); everything else with a colon takes a number or keyword and is left alone.
-- `POST /api/force_rescan` — same as the ↺ button.
+- `POST /api/force_rescan` — same as the ↺ button: clears the page-1 cache,
+  runs an exhausted-query scan, then the maintenance chain, then a full tag-data rebuild (graph re-ingest + dictionary retrain).
+The tag-cache *refresh* is deliberately not part of it — that's `--refresh-tags` only.

 ## Tags are stored minimal